mafifnyc/qaae-lab/06-java/README2.md

-title, which is a String representing the title of the movie studio, which is a String representing the studio that made the movie rating, which is a String representing the rating of the movie (i.e. PG­13, R, etc) Write a constructor for the class Movie, which takes a Stringrepresenting the title of the movie, a Stringrepresenting the studio, and a Stringrepresenting the rating as its arguments, and sets the respective class variables to these values.
+title, which is a String representing the title of the movie studio, which is a String representing the studio that made the movie rating, which is a String representing the rating of the movie (i.e. PG­13, R, etc) Write a constructor for the class Movie, which takes a String representing the title of the movie, a String representing the studio, and a String representing the rating as its arguments, and sets the respective class variables to these values.
-b) Write a second constructor for the class Movie, which takes a Stringrepresenting the title of the movie and a Stringrepresenting the studio as its arguments, and sets the respective class variables to these values, while the class variable ratingis set to "PG"
+b) Write a second constructor for the class Movie, which takes a String representing the title of the movie and a String representing the studio as its arguments, and sets the respective class variables to these values, while the class variable ratingis set to "PG"
 91. Write a java program with method that reads two integers, determines whether the first is a multiple of the second and print the result.